DPenner1/Primell/README.md

 ### 3. BPSW primality testing

 Not a language feature, but a back-end feature.
 Because I'm a nerd, I implemented the [BPSW primality test](https://en.wikipedia.org/wiki/Baillie%E2%80%93PSW_primality_test) as part of this project.
-It might be the first F# implementation, I wasn't able to find others anyway (though currently the code for computing a Jacobi Symbol is very procedural and not F# idiomatic).
+It might be the first F# implementation, I wasn't able to find others anyway.

 ## Data types